Average Cost

 What’s Included in the Cost of a Senior Living Community?

-Every assisted living and memory care community is different, so their offerings will vary, and you need to clarify what is included.
-For example, how are ADLs charges determined, and are salon services additional?
-Here are some standard services and amenities offered in most communities:
+Every assisted living and memory care community is different, so their offerings will vary, and you need to clarify what is included in your base cost, what is available for an additional cost, and what is not offered.
+For example, how are ADL charges determined, and are salon services additional?
+Here are some of those services and amenities to ask for details about:

 Apartment